volition-inc/bc7_gpu/ReadMe.md

 a line segment.
 I have found that just testing all the shapes resulted in higher quality and about the same speed when using less Gradient Descent iterations.

-Once the best shapes to refine are chosen, a bounding box is found for each set of pixels.
+Once the shapes to refine are chosen, a bounding box is found for each set of pixels.
 The minimum and maximum are used as the initial endpoints for the line segment.
 Gradient Descent is then used over several iterations to adjust the endpoints to minimize the error using floating point precision.
 Once that is finished, the endpoints are quantized to the correct precision and the